bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lorentz-george.md

 * We looked briefly above at Lorentz's first book, namely Bernstein polynomials (1953).
 * Here the author goes out of his way to keep the discussion elementary (not easy!).
 * Chapters nine, ten, and eleven concern entropy and Kolmogorov's solution of Hilbert's thirteenth problem.
+* Fascinating, but highly special, and not self-contained for non-specialists ...
 * The book abounds with amusing and interesting insights.
 * There are problems and notes which extend the results in the text and give their history.
 * A special feature is the coverage of the Russian literature of this field.